scottmcginness/eslint-plugin-tags-validator/README.md

     "tags-validator"
   ],
   "rules": {
+    "tags-validator/must-match": "error",
-    "tags-validator/must-match": "error"
+    "tags-validator/top-level": "error"
   }
 }
 ```

 ## Configurations

+The `top-level` rule, when enabled, will require that tags are defined on the top-level Mocha block in every file.
+This is usually the beginning `describe`.

-There are three modes in which the plugin can run.
+The `must-match` rule will then validate that those tags are restricted to a set of known values.
+There are three modes in which this rule can run:

 ### 1. Default